lucia-auth/lucia/documentation/collection/integration/astro/basics/sign-out-users.md

 ## Handle Request

-Sign out requests should be handled by POST.
+Sign out requests should be handled by POST. **Make sure to invalidate the current session** and delete the cookie by setting the current session to `null`.

 ```ts
 import { AuthRequest } from "@lucia-auth/astro";